Flagellaria indica

-Flagellaria indica is a climbing plant found in many of the tropical and subtropical regions of the Old World, India, Bangladesh, Southeast Asia, Polynesia, and Australia.
+Flagellaria indica is a climbing plant found in many of the tropical and subtropical regions of the Old World, in India, Bangladesh, Southeast Asia, Polynesia, and Australia.

 A strong climber, it grows often up to 15 m tall, with thick cane-like stems exceeding 15 mm in diameter.
-Its leaves, without hairs, are 10 to 40 cm long, and 5 to 20 mm wide.
-A coiled apex of the leaf forms the holding part of the climbing plant.
+Its leaves, without hairs, are 10 to 40 cm long, and 5 to 20 mm wide, with a coiled apical tendril which forms the holding part of the climbing plant.
 Fragrant white flowers form in panicles, 10 to 25 cm long.
 The fruit is inedible.
 The globose drupes are red when mature, 5 mm in diameter, usually with only one seed.